agcomphr25/EPOCH-v83/replit.md

 EPOCH v8 is a comprehensive Manufacturing ERP system designed for small manufacturing companies specializing in customizable products.
 Its primary goal is to streamline operations, enhance efficiency, and improve scalability through end-to-end order management, inventory tracking, an employee portal, and quality control workflows.
 The system is a full-stack TypeScript PWA with a React frontend and Express backend, deployable to web and mobile platforms.
 Key capabilities include a robust Bill of Materials (BOM) system, Google OAuth integration, a global search function, and a comprehensive Parts List Management System.
 The business vision is to be the leading ERP solution for small-to-medium customizable product manufacturers.

+## Recent Changes
+**2025-11-13**: Fixed P1 PO order duplication in /api/orders/all endpoint.
+The endpoint was querying production_orders table separately and merging with getAllOrders() results, causing all P1 PO items to appear twice in API responses.
+Resolved by removing redundant database query since getAllOrders() already includes both regular and production orders.
+Also removed abandoned orderReferenceTables seeding code that caused startup errors (departments/statuses are managed via enums, not database tables).

 ## User Preferences
 Preferred communication style: Simple, everyday language.